The Lancet August 14, 2021

 Bottom Line

-In patients with type 2 diabetes inadequately controlled on metformin, once-weekly tirzepatide at all tested doses (5, 10, and 15 mg) demonstrated superior glycemic control and weight reduction compared to titrated basal insulin degludec at 52 weeks, with a lower risk of hypoglycemia.
+In patients with type 2 diabetes inadequately controlled on metformin (with or without an SGLT2 inhibitor), once-weekly tirzepatide was superior to titrated daily insulin degludec in reducing HbA1c and body weight over 52 weeks, with a lower risk of hypoglycemia.

 Key Findings